Migration to Statutory & Non-statutory with Absence Expiration

 Step 1: Backup your Data - first

-- We strongly advise you, the customer to create backups of the "Absence Balances" through our Reports for the years that will be migrated before starting the migration process.
+• We strongly advise you to create backups of your absence balances through our Reports for the years that will be migrated before starting the migration process.
 You can do so by:

 Step 2: Disable Integration